FlowFuse/website/src/blog/2024/02/using_webcam_with_node-red.md

 The webcam widget also allows you to select different camera devices connected to your system:

 1. Click on the ellipsis icon located at the top-right corner of the webcam interface.
 2. A dropdown menu will display the connected cameras.
 Select your preferred camera to use.
-Additionally, you can turn off the camera by selecting the "off camera" option.
+Additionally, you can turn off the camera by selecting the "Turn camera off" option.

 !["selecting diffrent camera"](./images/using_webcam_with_node-red_selecting_diffrent_camera.gif "selecting diffrent camera")